-The many springs that lead out to the Santa Fe river are crystal clear and a beautiful blue colour making them the ideal place to go swimming or snorkeling.
+The many springs that lead out to the Santa Fe river are crystal clear and a beautiful blue colour making them the ideal place for swimmers and snorkellers.

 In summer, the Santa Fe river clears making snorkeling possible too in the river where you can see large gar, bass, mullet, catfish, turtles snorkeling.